vlts1/DEV-322-face-judge/README.md

 On your phone, scan the QR-code with your phone's camera
 Emulator:

-From snack-judge folder, run: npm run ios
+From face-judge folder, run: npm run ios